 The project manager works with the designers and onsite carpenter foreman to get those decisions made efficiently, so things move forward on schedule.

-"Somebody has to look at the big picture regarding layout and design issues--and somebody has to be double checking the plans as we go," said John Lowe.
+"Somebody has to look at the big picture regarding layout and design issues--and somebody has to be double checking the plans as we go," says Kisner.

-"The lead carpenters typically run the jobs on a day-to-day basis," says Lowe, "the project manager signs-off on the subs completing their tasks while also providing the customers with good communication, they have the project manager's direct cell number so we can always give them direct answers," he added.
+"The lead carpenters typically run the jobs on a day-to-day basis," says Kisner, "the project manager signs-off on the subs completing their tasks while also providing the customers with good communication.
+They have my direct cell number so we can always give them direct answers," he added.

 This plan is a porch addition in Chevy Chase MD

-"We usually have weekly meetings," says architectural designer Tina Keppler, "and our offices are across the hall from the project managers, in case we need to talk to them quickly."
+"We usually have weekly meetings," says architectural designer Kathy Gilday, "and our offices are across the hall from the project managers, in case we need to talk to them quickly."

 Everybody agrees that having an attentive project manager on the team increases the chances of a successful renovation and makes things easier for everyone.